claire-west/svstudio-manual/docs/quickstart/entering-lyrics.md

 ![A Breath Note](/img/quickstart/breath-note.png)

 ## Adding Glottal Stops
-Glottal stops can be added between notes by prefixing the following lyric with a single quite (`'`).
+Glottal stops can be added between notes by prefixing the following lyric with a single quote (`'`).
 A note containing just a single quote can be used to add a glottal stop at the end of a phrase.

 ![Glottal Stops](/img/quickstart/glottal-stop.png)